codeformuenster/clustersetup/README.md

 - Select "Open SSH Server" and "Basic Ubuntu server" at installation
 - Allows signing in using the ssh key in `keys/kube-vsh`

-Check out [VM-setup.md](docs/VM-setup.md) for a detailed description.
+Check out [VM-setup.md](docs/VM-setup.md) for a detailed description and a preseed file.

 ## With local python & ansible installion